datanucleus/docs-datanucleus/src/site/markdown/documentation/development/contribute.md

 __Baris Ergun__ : Taken over responsibility for the geospatial plugin.

-__Renato Garcia__ : worked on the migration to GitHub, test suite flexibility, auto-generation of MANIFESTs, and some more.
+__Renato Garcia__ : worked on the migration to GitHub, test suite flexibility, auto-generation of MANIFESTs, Jenkins/Solar automation, and some more.

 __Erik Bengtson__ : Founder of the DataNucleus project.
 Worked on the project since its initiation as JPOX in 2003, until around 2011.
 Initiated support for Excel, XML, JSON and HBase.
 Currently inactive.